What they look like after 50k miles

 15733 Oxygen Sensor - Universal Type After Catalyst

-The difference is that the Universal parts do not contain the already fitted wiring harness and you must use the one from your existing and crimp attach (DO NOT SOLDER) it to the new sensor.
-The difference between the OE before and the OE after is the length of the harness.
-Better to get the OE type.
-No need to pay Porsche prices.
-Buy the Bosch ones online. http://www.oxygensonsors.com has a generic part for $114 with harness for 2 sensor 2 cat cars.
-Since I wanted the OEM version without the Porsche markup and I needed the shorter harness version for the 4 sensor 4 cat car, I bought from AuohausAZ for $143.16 delivered, when the list on the part was $261.
+The difference is that the Universal parts do not contain the already fitted wiring harness and you must use the one from your existing and crimp attach (DO NOT SOLDER) it to the new sensor and make the connection watertight.
+The difference between the before and the after is generally the length of the wiring harness.
+Better to get the OEM (Original Equipment Manufacturer...the company that makes the part originally and sells it to Porsche who then put their part number on it and stock it as a Porsche part) type made specifically for Porsche.
+But there is no need to pay Porsche prices.
+Buy the Bosch ones online.
+I would stay away from Walker or other generic sensors marketed as working with the Porsche.
+You can verify the part # at Bosch's site.

-Even Cheaper But More Work
+Even Cheaper But More Work/Risk

 Change 2 or 4?